ArgoHA/triton-detector-classifier/README.md

 ```

 ### Start pipeline
+Use you classes for classifier in main.py

-- For usage on you webcam use:
+- For using you webcam as a source run:
 ```
 python3 main.py --src webcam
 ```